jessicarush/react-notes/databases.md

 If you plan to deploy your Next.js application on a Digital Ocean droplet (or any similar virtual server environment) and run it with npm run start, you are effectively running a Node.js server that serves your Next.js application in a more traditional server environment.
 This scenario is different from serverless deployments and brings your application closer to traditional web applications in terms of lifecycle management.

 If you plan to deploy your Next.js application on a Digital Ocean droplet (or any similar virtual server environment) and run it with npm run start, you are effectively running a Node.js server that serves your Next.js application in a more traditional server environment.
 This scenario is different from serverless deployments and brings your application closer to traditional web applications in terms of lifecycle management.
 Why Listening for SIGINT Makes Sense Here

 In this context, listening for SIGINT makes more sense because:

 Long-running Process: Your Next.js server is a long-running process that can benefit from graceful shutdown procedures.
 This includes cleaning up resources like database connections or other tasks you need to ensure are handled properly before the server process exits.

 Manual Interruptions and Deployments: During deployments, updates, or maintenance, you might manually stop the server using Ctrl+C or through scripts that send SIGINT or similar signals.
 Handling these signals allows you to ensure that your application shuts down gracefully, closing out resources like your PostgreSQL connection pool.

 How and Where to Implement SIGINT Handling

 Given your deployment strategy, you can implement SIGINT handling in the main entry point of your application or in a specific module responsible for your server's setup and resource management.
 Here’s a basic approach:

 Identify the Main Server File: This is typically the file where you start your Next.js application with a custom server setup.
 For a basic Next.js setup without custom server logic, you might not have this file, but since you're considering handling SIGINT, you might be looking at adding some custom server logic.

 Implement SIGINT Handling: You can add the SIGINT listener in the same file where you set up your database connection pool if you're managing it manually or in your server's main file.

 When deploying updates or making changes, gracefully stopping your server will ensure that database connections and other resources are properly closed, which can help prevent issues related to resource leaks or locked connections.

 Ensure that any other resources (like file streams, external API connections, etc.) are also gracefully handled in your shutdown procedure.

 How PM2 Manages Graceful Shutdown

 PM2 sends a SIGINT signal to your application when stopping it, which is the standard signal for interrupting a process.
 Your application can listen for this signal to initiate a graceful shutdown, including closing database connections, saving state, or cleaning up resources before the process exits.

 PM2 Configuration: When using PM2, you can specify how your application should be started, including setting up instances, watch mode, and more in an ecosystem configuration file (ecosystem.config.js or similar).
 PM2 automatically handles the rest, including restarting your application if it crashes and gracefully stopping it when required.

 Using PM2 to Stop/Reload Your Application: To stop or reload your application gracefully, you would use PM2 commands.
 For example, to reload your application (which allows current connections to finish before restarting), you can use:

-arduino

 pm2 reload ecosystem.config.js